Pack 64 Information

-The pack meets one Monday evening of each month (usually the last Monday of the month) at Schilling Elementary School.
+The pack meets one Monday evening of each month (usually the last Monday of the month).
 At each monthly meeting, we recognize the work and achievement of our Cubs as they progress through the many achievement and elective requirements in the program.

 Pack 64 is a family-friendly cub pack.
 We encourage families to attend the pack meetings together and to participate in many of our activities as a family.
 Cub Scouting provides wonderful opportunities for cubs and their families to share experiences, work together, and have fun.

 This website is the best place to find out more information about Cub Scout Pack 64 and all of our upcoming activities.